hwittenborn/hunterwittenborn.com/content/blog/using-the-setuid-bit-on-linux.md

 date: 2022-09-03T11:44:51-05:00
 ---

+> **NOTE**: I'm not entirely sure the statements made about how Setuid works towards the end of this article are correct.
+It looks like Setuid is more complicated than I first thought, and I'm not guaranteeing the accuracy of the staements in this article.

 The Setuid bit makes a program get executed by whatever program **owns** a file, regardless of who is *executing* it.

 Consider we have an executable named `task` that is owned by `root` with the Setuid bit set.
 If we run the program as `root`, it gets executed as `root` like you'd expect.
 The fun parts comes in when you execute it as a different user: if we execute it as a user such as `hunter`, it still gets ran as root!